top of page

 2019

-The pavilion aims to attract visitors attention to bring more people to the middle lawn, provide "discoveries" existing richness of the site.
+The pavilion aims to attract visitors' attention to bring more people to the middle lawn, and provide "discoveries" existing richness of the site.

-When you walk along the path on the Museum Gardens, you would feel horizontal divisions coming from line of lawns, fences and trees etc. This division would limit depth of the park view from the path, made it monotonous.
+When you walk along the path on the Museum Gardens, you feel horizontal divisions coming from lines of lawns, fences and trees.
+This division would limit the depth of the park view from the path, making it monotonous.

-We proposed to insert a neutral material to soften/blur the dividing lines, create more depths to attract visitors.
+We proposed to insert a neutral material to soften/blur the dividing lines and create more depth to attract visitors.

-The pavilion is consisted of perforated square tubes.
-Looking surroundings though the pavilion holes and gaps expects to discover something new that you have not noticed before.
+The pavilion consists of perforated square tubes.
+Looking surroundings through the pavilion holes and gaps expect to discover something new that you have not noticed before.

 The main material of the pavilion is recycled plastic.
 We propose 3D printing method using recycled clear plastic filament.
-Construction of this plastic pavilion is a great opportunity to demonstrate possibilities of recycled plastic as well as the latest 3D printing method.
-Visitors will be able to “discover” the material in real scale and think how it was made.
+Construction of this plastic pavilion is a great opportunity to demonstrate the possibilities of recycled plastic as well as the latest 3D printing method.
+Visitors will be able to “discover” the material on a real scale and think about how it was made.

 Visualisation by Konrad Limanówka